LongxingCao/ss_generator/README.rst

-# alpha_helix_generator
+# ss_generator
-Generate alpha helix backbones from a set of geometric parameters
+Generate protein secondary structure backbones from a set of geometric parameters